nci/scores/docs/maintainer.md

 2. In the full changelog URL, change “develop” to the correct version number, i.e (https://github.com/nci/scores/compare/(X-1).(Y-1).(Z-1)...X.Y.Z)
 3. Delete any unused headers

+### Immediately before making a release, validate the .zenodo.json file
+1. Run the .zenodo.json file contents through a JSON validator

 ### On the pre-release branch
 1. Run through some of the notebooks manually
 2. Run the unit tests